Garry McDonald: Norman Gunston

-As Norman Gunston, McDonald also had a successful recording career, releasing a string of satirical novelty pop records that anticipated the pop parodies of "Weird Al" Yankovic.
-Norman's Top 40 chart hits included his interpretation of the Tom Jones classic "Delilah", the punk rock send-up "I Might Be A Punk But I Love You, Baby" and "KISS Army", a parody of the KISS single "I Was Made For Loving You".
+As Norman Gunston, McDonald also had a recording career, releasing a string of satirical pop parody records.
+Gunston's Top 40 hits included his interpretation of the Tom Jones classic "Delilah", the punk rock send-up "I Might Be A Punk But I Love You, Baby" and "KISS Army", a parody of the KISS single "I Was Made For Loving You".
+He also appeared onstage with Frank Zappa & The Mothers of Invention at the Hordern Pavilion in Sydney on 20 January 1976, playing harmonica on "The Torture Never Stops" - this performance was later released on the 2002 live album FZ:OZ.

 Mother and Son

 McDonald played Arthur Beare in the television series Mother and Son, starring alongside Ruth Cracknell over six seasons from 1984 until 1994.
-He won several Logie Awards for his role in the show (see below).
+He won the 1976 Gold Logie for his role in the show.

 Offspring

-McDonald joined the cast of the Network Ten drama series Offspring in 2012 (series three) and was a series regular.
+McDonald joined the cast of the drama series Offspring in 2012 (Season 3) and was a series regular.
 He played Doctor Philip Noonan.

-Other work

-He has had lead roles and guest roles in several theatrical stage roles and well as television appearances.